In this guide we’ll look at the best wood planers.

 The pressed steel body might not have the heft of cast iron, but it’s more than made up for in durability and how easy it is to adjust the cutting iron’s pitch depending on what you need to do.

-Hand Planer Buyer’s Guide
+Wood Planer Buyer’s Guide

-Carpenters have been using planes for hundreds of years to smooth out rough sawn timber and create specific finishes with a sharp blade and a fair amount of muscle power.
-The materials, cutting irons and techniques haven’t changed all that much, so it comes down to build quality and attention to detail when you’re looking for the best hand wood planer.
+Carpenters have been using hand planes for hundreds of years to smooth out rough sawn timber and create specific finishes with a sharp blade and a fair amount of muscle power.
+The materials, cutting irons and techniques haven’t changed all that much, so it comes down to build quality and attention to detail when you’re looking for the best wood planer.

-High carbon steel cutting irons are essential parts of the process, and most need sharpening somewhat to get them cutting properly.
+High carbon steel cutting irons are essential parts of the planing process, and most need sharpening somewhat to get them cutting properly.

 The choice between hard wood handles, cherry wood in the case of the Stanley SweetHeart range, or ABS plastic in some of its rivals, is a personal choice and down to the user to decide.